 Accountable Care Organizations: Improve chronic care and unlock shared savings through medication management

-Only 30 percent of the 480 Medicare Shared Savings Program Accountable Care Organizations (ACOs) earned shared savings in a meaningful amount in 2015.
+Only 30 percent of the 480 Medicare Shared Savings Program Accountable Care Organizations (ACOs) earned shared savings in a meaningful amount in 2015, a percentage that only rose to 56% in 2016.

 Yes, it is a complex endeavor.
 But given 16 of the quality performance standards for ACOs are tied to medication adherence, the role of the pharmacy in care management there is a clear pathway to improving chronic care and unlocking Medicare Shared Savings through medication management.